manorrock/ocelot/README.md

 ## Quick start

+First, download the [docker-compose.yml](https://raw.githubusercontent.com/manorrock/ocelot/current/docker-compose.yml) file

-If you have Docker compose installed you can use the following command to start up the simulators locally:
+Then, you can use the following command to start up the simulators locally:

 ```shell
   docker compose up